Suffer In Peace

 “I could sing you heartbreak ballads for over an hour and a half,” laughs the easy-talking Farr.
 “I have a lot of heartbreak ballads, because I think there’s a lot more heartbreak than happily ever after… But happily ever after is still what keeps you going after it.”

 Not that he’s looking to throw an industrial strength pity party.
-From Craig Wiseman’s thumpin’ “C-O-U-N-T-R-Y,” the hillbilly word-tumble a la Bob Dylan’s “Subterranean Homesick Blues,” to the steaming suggestivity of “When You’re Bad” straight through to “Damn Good Friends,” which features tour mate and pal Jason Aldean trading verses celebrating good ole boy’s hanging tough, Suffer is also the gusto of cold beer after a hard day’s work, the notion of raising Hell and chasing the night and the grass roots eroticism that happens when you lose the posturing.
+From Craig Wiseman’s thumpin’ “C.O.U.N.T.R.Y.,” the hillbilly word-tumble a la Bob Dylan’s “Subterranean Homesick Blues,” straight through to “Damn Good Friends,” which features tour mate and pal Jason Aldean trading verses celebrating good ole boy’s hanging tough, Suffer is also the gusto of cold beer after a hard day’s work, the notion of raising Hell and chasing the night and the grass roots eroticism that happens when you lose the posturing.

 Farr evokes old school rednecks, hellions and honky-tonkers like the Hank Jr of Major Moves and 5-0, the John Anderson of “Swingin’” and “Let Somebody Else Drive,” Gary Stewart in his prime and Keith Whitley channeling Lefty Frizzell in “I Never Go Around Mirrors.”
 Confessing, “I chew tobacco, I don’t smoke.
 I drink whiskey ‘cause I like it,” he suggests his vices qualify him straight up and honest.